deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

 # Introduction

-DeepFlow production environment deployment recommendations.
+DeepFlow production deployment recommendations.

 # Use LTS Version of DeepFlow

-Add the `--version 6.4.9` parameter to the helm command to install or upgrade the LTS version of DeepFlow Server and Agent.
+Add the `--version 6.4.9` parameter to helm to install or upgrade the LTS version of DeepFlow Server and Agent.

 ## Install LTS Version of DeepFlow Server